Mahmoud Guinia

-Mahmoud Guinia (محمود ﯕينيا, and rarely ﯕنيا or کانية; also spelled Gania, Guinea or Khania; 1951 – 2 August 2015) was a Moroccan Gnawa musician, singer and guembri player, who was traditionally regarded as a Maâllem (معلم محمود ﯕينيا), i.e. master.
-The family name is Gania, which also was the spelling in the passport of the artist.
+Mahmoud Guinia (محمود ﯕينيا, and rarely ﯕنيا or کانية; also spelled Gania, Guinea or Khania; 1951 – 2 August 2015) was a Moroccan Gnawa musician, singer and guembri player, who was traditionally regarded as a Maâllem (معلم), i.e. master.

 He recorded for both domestic and foreign labels, and collaborated with numerous western musicians.

 Life

 Mahmoud Gania (or Guinia) was born in 1951 in the city Essaouira on the Atlantic coast.
 He was the second son of the master of Gnawa music, Maâllem Boubker Gania (1927–2000) and the famous clairvoyant and "moqaddema" A'isha Qabral.
 His brother Mokhtar Gania - as well as his late brothers Abdellah Gania and Bilal "Lahcen Zitoune"- is a gnawa Maâllem too, and their sister Zaida Gania - and the late Jmeia Gania - is another moqqaddema.
 Mahmoud Guinia was married to Mallika Al Machhour from Marrakech, with whom he had two sons and a daughter.

-His family of both the father's and mother's sides came from present day Mali, as well as Mauritania.
-They were employed as soldiers in the sultan's army and did not descend from slaves like so many others.
-They are regarded as the main representatives for the style of Essaouira, the Saouiri style.

 Maâlem Mahmoud Gania (or Guinia) died after a lengthy illness on 2 August 2015.

 His sons continue the tradition of the Saouiri style, notably Maâllem Houssam Guinia the youngest son, who is a rising star.
 His oldest son, Hamza Gania is a dancer and krakeb & tebel (ganga) player and works as a civil servant in Essaouira, while his daughter, Bouchra Gania is a student.